stripe2933/vku/docs/hello-triangle.md

 What happened?
 Let's see the explanation:

 1. `vku::getDefaultGraphicsPipelineCreateInfo` is the function that returns a "standard" `vk::GraphicsPipelineCreateInfo`.
-The "standard" means it have the most commonly used settings, which are:
+The term "standard" means the most commonly used settings, which are:
    - No vertex input state.
    - Input assembly state with triangle list topology and no primitive restart.
    - Single viewport and scissor with unspecified value, i.e. are set by dynamic state.